jhlimm8/ListenerLM/README.md

 # Introduction
-A repo for fine-tuning LLMs with personalised listening styles and inferencing them.
+A repo for fine-tuning and inferencing LLMs with personalised listening styles.
 # Usage Instructions

 ## Inference